Excess wear and use

 Additionally, throughout the lease, it’s critical to make sure you always have the vehicle’s regularly scheduled maintenance performed.
 The best part is, your regular maintenance is included in your ToyotaCare for the first 2 years or 25,000 miles, whichever comes first.

 Last, make yourself aware of some of the types of damages that could result in additional charges, by reviewing these general guidelines on the differences between normal and excess wear:

 Whether you’re a regular at scenic drives, road trips, or mastering the work commute, it’s easy to lose track of how your mileage is adding up!

-During your Lease Agreement review, take a moment to confirm the total number of miles that you may drive for the length of your lease.
-When you return your lease, if the mileage on the vehicle exceeds the mileage terms you agreed to, you will be charged for any additional miles.
+When you do return your lease, if the mileage on the vehicle exceeds the mileage terms you agreed to, you will be charged for any additional miles.
 Your Lease Agreement is also where you will find the per-mile charge for these additional miles.

 As an example, let’s say you agreed to a maximum of 36,000 miles for your 36-month lease, with an excess mileage charge of $0.18/mile.
 If you turned in your vehicle at 36 months, with a total of 37,000 miles, your charge would be charged $180 for those 1,000 extra miles:

 37,000 miles driven

 1,000 x $0.18 = $180.00 added to your final bill